 In addition to the food and beverage class actions brought under California's easily exploited consumer protection laws, many are served with a special twist.
-The private attorney-enforced Prop 65 became law as a voterpassed referendum in 1986, requiring ominous warning signs in various businesses and other public accommodations where even the slightest, nonthreatening trace amounts of some 800 different chemicals may be present.
-To meet the requirements of Proposition 65, it is our responsibility to inform you of the following: WARNING Some products sold in this store contain chemicals known to the State of California to cause cancer, birth defects or other reproductive harm.
+The private attorney-enforced Prop 65 became law as a voterpassed referendum in 1986, requiring ominous warning signs in various businesses and other public accommodations where even the slightest, non-threatening trace amounts of some 800 different chemicals may be present.

 In large enough doses, these chemicals are "known to the state of California to cause cancer, birth defects or reproductive harm," but the now ubiquitous and thus generally ignored signs serve only as an invitation for personal injury lawyers and their favorite lead plaintiffs to bring more lawsuits.
 Prop 65 claims produce hundreds of settlements each year, and such settlements can be fattened up when consumer protection laws sweeten the mix.